wolframst/tresor-import/README.md

 # Tresor-Import - The File Import of Tresor One

-This is the PDF and PP-CSV Import used on [tresor.one](https://tresor.one)
+This is the PDF and PP-CSV Import used on [tresor.one](https://tresor.one).
+All supported brokers and apps are listed [here](docs/implementations.md).

 ## Installation